Sunset in the Australian outback after boarding Nexus airlines Perth to Kalgoorlie flight.

 Explore

-Kalgoorlie’s fascinating past and present come alive as you explore its attractions.
+Kalgoorlie’s past and present come alive as you explore its attractions.
 Start your journey at the Super Pit, Australia’s largest open-cut gold mine.
-This colossal 3.5km long and 1.5km wide excavation offers awe-inspiring views and the chance to witness mine blasts (check KCGM website for times).
+This 3.5km long and 1.5km wide excavation offers amazing views and the chance to witness mine blasts (check KCGM website for times).

-Delve into the region’s golden history at the Museum of the Goldfields, home to WA’s largest collection of gold bars and nuggets.
+Learn about region’s gold rush at the Museum of the Goldfields, home to WA’s largest collection of gold bars and nuggets.
 Take a stroll down Hannan Street to admire the city’s grand colonial architecture, including the iconic Kalgoorlie Town Hall and the Exchange Hotel.

-For a unique artistic experience, venture to nearby Lake Ballard to see Antony Gormley’s “Inside Australia” installation – 51 haunting sculptures set against the stark beauty of a salt lake.
-Nature enthusiasts will enjoy the walking trails at Karlkurla Bushland Park or the diverse wildlife at Hammond Park.
+For a unique artistic experience, visit Lake Ballard to see Antony Gormley’s “Inside Australia” exhibit.
+It contains 51 sculptures set against the stark beauty of a salt lake and is the worlds largest outdoor art gallery.
+Nature lovers will enjoy the walking trails at Karlkurla Bushland Park or the diverse wildlife at Hammond Park.

 TREAT YOUR TASTEBUDS